 To test the differences between camera systems, we limited our tests to systems with 720p resolution.
 This means that every system we tested records digital HD video rather than older, less precise analog video.
 One exception, EZVIZ, didn't have any 720p systems available at the time of testing, so we tested one of its 1080p systems using its 720p setting.

-Aside from video resolution, all of the systems in our review have the following in common:
+Aside from video resolution, all of the systems in our comparison have the following in common:

 - Multiple cameras